getpelican/pelican-plugins/thumbnailer/Readme.md

 Configuration
 -------------

-* IMAGE_PATH is the path to the image directory.
+* `IMAGE_PATH` is the path to the image directory.
 It should reside under content, and defaults to "pictures"
-* THUMBNAIL_DIR is the path to the output sub directory where the thumbnails are generated
+* `THUMBNAIL_DIR` is the path to the output sub directory where the thumbnails are generated
-* THUMBNAIL_SIZES is a dictionary mapping name of size to size specifications.
+* `THUMBNAIL_SIZES` is a dictionary mapping name of size to size specifications.
-  The generated filename will be originalname_thumbnailname.ext unless THUMBNAIL_KEEP_NAME is set.
+  The generated filename will be `originalname_thumbnailname.ext` unless `THUMBNAIL_KEEP_NAME` is set.
-* THUMBNAIL_KEEP_NAME is a boolean which if set puts the thumbnails (with their original filename) in a folder named like the key in THUMBNAIL_SIZES
+* `THUMBNAIL_KEEP_NAME` is a boolean which if set puts the file with the original name in a thumbnailname folder, named like the key in `THUMBNAIL_SIZES`.

 Sizes can be specified using any of the following formats: